tristan555/SpaceImpactC-/README.md

 # SpaceImpactC-
-Project is inspired by the popular Space Impact game.
+This project is inspired by the popular game Space Impact.
 Use your weapon to survive!
 You have the ability to move horizontaly and to destroy enemies.
-Don't let enemies into your base!
+Don't let the enemies into your base!